 During the summer of 2007, Maloney served as head coach for Athletes In Action's team that toured Germany.
 Comprised of 10 Division I players, including Baylor's Tweety Carter, the team went undefeated in a week of five games in six days.
 As a student-athlete, Maloney played for AIA against pro teams in South America in 1984.

 Following the 2005-06 season, Donnie Jones, former Florida associate head coach and current Marshall head coach, sent Maloney a piece of the net from the 2006 NCAA national championship game.
-Florida head coach Billy Donovan later sent Maloney a personalized NCAA Championship ring in appreciation of Maloney's role in helping build the Gators into a national champion.
+Florida head coach Billy Donovan later sent Maloney a personalized NCAA Championship ring in appreciation of Maloney's role in transforming the Gators into a national champion.

 Prior to UMass, Maloney spent two seasons at Eastern Kentucky, first as an assistant and then as associate head coach.
 In 2003-04, Maloney was instrumental in the Colonels' resurgence, helping guide the team to its best finish since the 1995-96 campaign, including a fourth-place finish in the Ohio Valley Conference and an appearance in the OVC tournament finals.
 Maloney served as the Colonels' recruiting coordinator, and the staff, as a team, landed a recruiting class nationally ranked in the top 28.
 In 2004-05, the Colonels made the NCAA Tournament for the first time in 25 years.